Wondering exactly where to go in Europe this summer?

 However, with shockingly low prices as compared to most of these summer destinations in Europe, absolutely stunning beaches, and plenty of beach towns to choose from, the Albanian Riviera has a lot to offer.

 While flights into Albania can get a bit pricey (and many arrive in the capital of Tirana, far from the best beaches), Corfu, Greece is easily accessible by air and is located as little as a 30-minute ferry ride from the town of Sardana along the Albanian Riviera!

-Iceland in summer is a land of magic: of midnight sun, natural hot springs, endless fields of blooming lupines, glaciers, unbelievably green landscapes, and of course, the otherworldly waterfalls that the country is known for.
+This is the land of the midnight sun, natural hot springs, endless fields of blooming lupines, glaciers, unbelievably green landscapes, and of course, otherworldly waterfalls.

-While you won’t be able to see the famous northern lights when visiting during summer, midnight sun, easier driving conditions, and slightly warmer weather (you’ll still need to bundle up a bit, though!) make visiting Iceland in summer a very special experience.
+While you won’t be able to see the famous northern lights when visiting during summer, the midnight sun, easier driving conditions, and warmer weather (you’ll probably still need to bundle up a bit, though!) make visiting this stunning country in summer a very special experience.

 Located on the “heel of the boot”, so to speak, the Puglia region of Italy is known for its lovely beaches, whitewashed villages, and delicious food (especially seafood and orecchiette pasta).

-While what is arguably its most famous village, Alberobello, home of the trulli, is not on the coast at all, Puglia is generally seen as a beach destination in Europe–and while it has been popular with European travelers for ages, its profile is growing around the world.
+While what is arguably its most famous village, Alberobello, home of the trulli, is not on the coast at all, Puglia is generally seen as a beach destination in Europe.

 Far-flung and remote, if you’re looking for an uncrowded, offbeat, and spectacular summer vacation in Europe (and you’re not particularly attached to the idea of being warm), consider the Faroe Islands.